-Alternate Ways to Shop and vote with your wallet:

 The I Buy American website compiles American brands.
 There are other list sites like this out there…

-The poisons, the untenable aspects, the imminent danger, of globalism and the multi cult is wrapped up in the newest Nike ad, narrated by Colin Kaepernick who famously took a knee during the US national anthem at American football games, starting a trend.
+The poisons, the untenable aspects, the imminent danger of globalism and the multi-cultural cult is wrapped up in the newest Nike ad, narrated by Colin Kaepernick, who famously took a knee during the US national anthem at American football games, starting a trend.

 The ad features a Muslim woman in Nike’s sports hijab, a female football linebacker, a refugee athlete who plays for the country who took him in, Colin subtly turning his back on an image of the American flag, and predictably ends with stating a black woman is the greatest athlete ever, as if that’s self-evident.
 In short, it checks off all the boxes.

 A surgical separation of definitions is required here.
-The tenacity and vision of Americans and America as an outgrowth of European civilization is something I can resonate with.
+The tenacity and vision of Americans and America as an outgrowth of European civilization is one thing.
 But the globalized consumerism, the products with built-in obsolescence, and the shallow gestures of optimism, all on rampant display with a company like Nike, represent a loathsome phenomenon that unfortunately seems to be what most people think of when they think of America.

-So as always, the hypocrisy reeks, but something runs even deeper.
+As always, the hypocrisy reeks, but something here runs even deeper.
 Nike is an avatar of globalism.
 Its ads must serve the religion of diversity, its products must be quickly disposable and synthetic.

 Kaepernick is an avatar of the never ending attempts and failures of trying to force square pegs into round holes regarding the fault lines among the different populations of the US.
 The power and money behind this campaign shows that white, European civilization and the white European ethos does not have the cultural power in the US.
 There are no commercials representing an equal and opposite counterbalance in American culture.
 Maybe we should experiment with making hypothetical videos showing what such commercials would look and sound like.